 Even though Cedarcide products aren’t suitable for birds, there are several other natural options for protecting your pet birds or chickens from biting insects and parasites.
 From diatomaceous earth and bug-repelling plants, to apple cider vinegar and natural cleaning practices, there are many non-toxic and eco-friendly ways to reduce the insect populations that threaten your avian friends.
 For more info on natural pest control for birds, check out the following resources:

-This is of course a reminder of the importance of non-toxic, all natural alternatives to chemical-based herbicides and pesticides.
-The truth is when it comes to weeds, you can go natural and still get the results you’re looking for: a weed-free lawn & garden.
-Whereas traditional weed-killers endanger our soil, our water, our family and our pets, the following eco-friendly, chemical-free alternatives threaten only one organism: Weeds!
+This is yet another reminder why it’s important to seek out non-toxic alternatives to chemical-based herbicides and pesticides.
+The truth is when it comes to weeds, you can go natural and still get the results you’re looking for.
+Whereas traditional weed-killers endanger our soil, our water, family and pets, the following chemical-free alternatives threaten only one organism: Weeds!

 Salt works the same way baking soda does: sodium helps kill and prevent weed growth.
-Mix a solution of 1 cup salt to 2 cups water, and using a spray bottle, apply it to any undesirable plant growth.
+Mix a solution of 1 cup salt to 2 cups water, and apply it to any undesirable plant growth using a spray bottle.
 This solution can also be boiled and then applied for added weed-killing power.
 Caution: never use more salt than necessary, as considerable salting of soil can render it unhealthy.

 Corn Gluten Meal

 While corn gluten meal—a finely ground byproduct of the corn milling process—won’t kill existing weeds, it’s a miracle solution for preventing weed growth.
 In effect, corn gluten meal works by preventing weed seeds from germinating, and ultimately sprouting.
-Best of all, corn gluten meal is also a naturally nutrient-rich plant food.
+Best of all, corn gluten meal doubles as a nutrient-rich plant food.

 When boiled, basic household tap water transforms into a weed-destroying formula.
 Simply pour the boiling water anywhere you’re experiencing weed troubles (careful—boiling water can also kill surrounding plant life if not applied directly to the weeds alone).
-Exercise extreme caution when using this approach—we don’t need to remind you of the dangers associated with boiling water.
+Please exercise extreme caution when using this approach.

 Toxic, unnatural oils like motor oil are a big no-no, but new or used vegetable oil is both eco-safe and effective at killing weeds.
 Entirely coat unwanted weeds by carefully pouring vegetable oil on both foliage and stem.
 The weeds will be gone in no time.